SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 ..
 NOTE: One reason for breaking primary expressions out of postfix expressions is for exposition -- it makes it easier to organize the prose surrounding the production rules.

+..
+TR: Is a generic argument clause allowed after an identifier in expression context?
+   It seems like that should only occur when an identifier is a *type* identifier.

 .. _Expressions_LiteralExpression: